tugraz-isds/rslidy/README.md

 # Rslidy

-Rslidy: Lightweight, accessible, and responsive HTML5 slide decks.
+Rslidy: Lightweight, accessible, and responsive HTML slide decks.

 ## 1 Introduction

-Rslidy is a presentation tool using HTML5, CSS3, and TypeScript which runs directly inside the web browser.
-Slides are created within sections inside the HTML5 body element and are presented one at a time with transitions.
+Rslidy is a presentation tool using HTML, CSS, and TypeScript which runs directly inside the web browser.
+Slides are created within sections inside the HTML body element and are presented one at a time with transitions.

 <img src="src/tests/images/rslidy-1600x900.png" alt="Figure1" style="border:0.1em solid;">